(C) 2010-2014 G. Forrest Cook

 Plug the amp into a guitar speaker.
 Plug an electric guitar into the input.
 Turn the standby switch off and the power switch on.
 Wait for the tubes to warm up, then turn the standby switch on.
 Tweak the knobs for a good sound.
 Play the guitar.
 Enjoy the "spartacular" tube sound!
 The Fuzznikator push-pull tube distortion circuit makes a nice companion for this amp.

 The original 6X4 rectifier tube can be used in this amp, although it is not recommended.
-Just eliminate the 82 ohm 3W resistor and the 100nF 400V capacitor, then connect the 6X4's cathode + line to B1+.
-The solid state diodes are more efficient since they don't waste power on a large rectifier filament, they also increase the output power.
+If you use a 6X4, just eliminate the 82 ohm 3W resistor and the 100nF 400V capacitor, then connect the 6X4's cathode + line to B1+.
+The solid state diodes are more efficient since they don't require filament power, they also produce a higher B+ voltage for more output power.
 The power transformer will run cooler and last longer with solid state diodes.
 Also, unlike the hot-running 6X4 tube, the 1N4007 diodes should never need replacing.

 There is nothing special about the 6U10 triple triode besides its look and its "compactness".
 It is possible to replace VT1b with half of a 12AX7 dual triode or a 7 pin 6AV6, VT1a and VT1c can be replaced with a 12AU7 dual triode.
 Keep in mind that 6AV6 tubes tend to be microphonic and a quiet one may need to be hand-selected from a few samples.
 The existing 6X4 socket should not be re-used for the 12AX7 or 12AU7, it is too close to the power transformer and will pick up hum.
-Drill new 6AV6 and 12AU7 socket holes in the area where the 6U10 is located.
+Two holes would need to be added to the chassis for the 6AV6 and 12AU7 tube sockets, they should be placed in the area where the 6U10 is located.

 The spare RCA jack on the back of the AO-44 chassis can be used as a line-level output from the Spartacus preamp stages.
-This can be handy for feeding the signal to a mixing board.
+This can be handy for feeding the signal to a mixing board or another amp.
 Connect a 10nF 400V capacitor from pin 10 of the 6U10 (VT1a plate) to the center lead of the RCA jack.

-If you like the Spartacus amp, you may want to take a look at my Howler Monkey amp, it uses 6AQ5 output tubes and off-the-shelf transformers.
+If you like the Spartacus amp, you may want to take a look at my Howler Monkey amp, it uses 6AQ5 output tubes and transformers that can be purchased new.
 The Howler Monkey features a balanced differential phase inverter.

 Back to FC's Music Circuits page.